open-telemetry/opentelemetry.io/content/en/docs/js/api/tracing.md

 ---
-title: "Tracing"
+title: Tracing
 description: OpenTelemetry JavaScript Tracing API Documentation
 weight: 2
 ---

 The following is an in-depth explanation of using the API to trace an application with OpenTelemetry JavaScript.
 This guide will assume an OpenTelemetry SDK is registered and will walk through only tracing concepts.
-To learn how to set up the OpenTelemetry JavaScript SDK, see [Getting Started](../../getting_started) or the [API Reference](https://open-telemetry.github.io/opentelemetry-js-api).
+To learn how to set up the OpenTelemetry JavaScript SDK, see [Getting Started][] or the [API Reference](https://open-telemetry.github.io/opentelemetry-js-api).

 _Trace API Specification: <https://github.com/open-telemetry/opentelemetry-specification/blob/v1.6.0/specification/trace/api.md>_